Lincoln Highway Experience

 The Lincoln Highway was conceived and promoted primarily by Carl Fisher and Henry Joy who sought to create an intercontinental road that ran from New York City to San Francisco.
 The first section, which ran through Essex and Hudson counties in New Jersey, was completed in 1913.
 The rest of the highway was completed over the next decade by improving and linking already existing roads.
 It initially ran for almost 3,400 miles.
 However, that number has changed as the road was realigned over the years.

-It's value became readily apparent for a number of reasons as it ushered in the age of the automobile and permitted Americans to travel at their leisure which also improved the economies of towns located along the highway.
-Soon, others saw its worth and numerous roads were crisscrossing the country.
-It lost its designation as the Lincoln Highway with the creation of the United States Numbered Highways system in 1926.
+Its value became readily apparent for a number of reasons as it ushered in the age of the automobile and permitted Americans to travel at their leisure--which also improved the economies of towns located along the highway.
+Soon, others saw its worth, and numerous roads were crisscrossing the country.
+The road lost its designation as the Lincoln Highway with the creation of the United States Numbered Highways system in 1926.
 Within the state of Pennsylvania, most of it is now known as Route 30.

-Founded in 1995, the Lincoln Highway Heritage Corridor is one of twelve Heritage areas in Pennsylvania and has the mission to "...identify, conserve, promote and interpret the cultural, historical, cultural, recreational, and economic resources along the Lincoln Highway..."
+Founded in 1995, the Lincoln Highway Heritage Corridor (LHHC) is one of twelve Heritage Areas in Pennsylvania.
+The mission of the LHHC is to "...identify, conserve, promote and interpret the cultural, historical, cultural, recreational, and economic resources along the Lincoln Highway..."

 The Lincoln Highway Experience, located in the historic Johnston House along the Lincoln Highway in Latrobe, offers exhibits, bus tours, and numerous events throughout the year, including the Lincoln Highway SupperMarket, held every Wednesday in June, July, and August.
 At the Lincoln Highway Experience, enjoy a 13-minute award-winning film, discover a rich collection of artifacts, explore interactive exhibits such as a coast-to-coast bicycle ride and a Penny For Your Tots children's play area, and follow in the tradition of travelers by sending a postcard from the museum.
 A new expansion to the museum includes a full-sized 1938 diner, a gas station, and a traveler's cabin.